Trump Says Coronavirus Testing Is as ‘Perfect’ as His Ukraine Transcript

 Trump’s “natural ability” to understand epidemiology and public health emergencies

-The president bragged about how well he has been understanding the coronavirus outbreak, and he didn’t seem to be referring to his expertise in germaphobia.
-“I like this stuff,” Trump said, after explaining that his uncle was an MIT genius.
-The president whose administration is notoriously anti-science also claimed that others had marveled at his grasp of the coronavirus or lab work or something.
+The president bragged about how well he has been understanding the coronavirus outbreak, and he didn’t seem to be referring to his personal expertise in germaphobia.
+“I like this stuff,” Trump said after explaining that his uncle was an MIT genius.
+The president — whose administration is notoriously anti-science — also claimed that he has been impressing others with his scientific mind.
 “Maybe I have a natural ability,” suggested Trump, “maybe I should have done that instead of running for president.”
+And while it would undoubtedly have led to better U.S. public health if Donald Trump had decided to become a reality television epidemiologist instead of a politician

 Who could have known he shouldn’t have fired the person would have known

-Note: This post has been updated to include additional detail and context.